astropy/astropy-APEs/APE12.rst

 A draft implementation is `here <https://github.com/Cadair/package-template/tree/cookiecutter>`_.

-As well as the changes to the package template the documentation in the Astropy docs regarding the package template will be significantly signified.
+As well as the changes to the package template the documentation in the Astropy docs regarding the package template will be significantly simplified.

 Backward compatibility